 Other information about Dr. Sandra Rodriguez-Siuts

 Dr. Rodriguez-Siuts is a licensed psychologist in the state of Arizona.
 She was born and raised in south Texas, but has lived in Georgia, Florida, and now Arizona.
-Dr. Rodriguez-Siuts has been married for 14 years, has a 7 year-old son, and a Cockapoo dog.
-Dr. Rodriguez-Siuts enjoys spending time with her family and friends, cooking, gardening, traveling, and training her dog, Luna.
-Her love for traveling started after she completed a work abroad position in Istanbul, Turkey 18 years ago, which is also where she met her husband.
+Dr. Rodriguez-Siuts has been married for 15 years, has an 8 year-old son, and two Cockapoo dogs.
+Dr. Rodriguez-Siuts enjoys spending time with her family and friends, cooking, gardening, traveling, and training her dogs, Luna and Diego.
+Her love for traveling started after she completed a work abroad position in Istanbul, Turkey 19 years ago, which is also where she met her husband.

 Dr. Rodriguez-Siuts’ has advanced training in maternal mental health.
 She has completed training with Postpartum Support International (PSI), Postpartum Stress Center, and the American Society for Reproductive Medicine (ASRM).